charlessu800/MMv3/solutions/lab3/checkoff.md

-# Lab 3 Checkoff Solutions
+# Lab 3 Checkoff Solutions NOTE THIS IS FOR IR WE SWITCHED THE ORDER

 ## Checkoff #1